Mental Health Services

 - A DC resident.
 SOME will assist patients with obtaining an ID card if necessary.

-Jordan and Mary Claire Houses are a community alternative to psychiatric hospitalization.
-Jordan House offers a residential psychiatric crisis stabilization program for adults in Washington, DC; Mary Claire is a six-month extended program for those who, upon discharge from Jordan House, would be vulnerable to cycling through crisis again because of severe or persistant mental illness exacerbated by chronic homelessness.
-Caring staff are on-site 24 hours a day and cultivate a safe, stable, homelike environment.
+Jordan House is a community alternative to psychiatric hospitalization.
+Jordan House offers a residential psychiatric crisis stabilization program for adults in Washington, DC.
+Caring staff are on-site 24 hours a day and cultivate a safe, stable, home-like environment.
 Counselors complete a comprehensive assessment of each incoming client and follow-up with intensive counseling to rapidly stabilize psychiatric symptoms.
-Residents are encouraged to live with increasing independence and accountability.

 Call 202.292.4491 to make a referral